Learnosity/learnosity-qti/README.md

 By default this will look for content packages inside the `./data/input` directory, and output results (and log files) to `./data/output`.
 If you want to use different input and/or output paths you can use options:

 ```
-mo convert:to:qti -i /my/path/to/json -o /my/path/to/output/folder
+mo convert:to:qti --input /my/path/to/json --output /my/path/to/output/folder
 ```

 Remember you can ask for `help`: